25prabhu10/notes/docs/Languages/JavaScript/React/React.md

    }
    ```

-   - Checkout this link which suggests to use this method only in rare cases [You probably don't need derived state](https://reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html)
+   - Check out this link which suggests to use this method only in rare cases [You probably don't need derived state](https://reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html)

 ::: tip NOTE
-Components whose single responsibility is to communicate with the remote API, and passing data and callbacks down as props are called **container component**.
+Components whose single responsibility is to communicate with the remote API, and passing data and callbacks down as props are called **container component**
 :::

 ::: danger DEPRECATED
 This method is deprecated

 `componentWillMount()`: Invoked once, immediately before the initial rendering occurs.
-Setting state here will not trigger a re-rending.
+Setting state here will not trigger a re-rending
 :::

 ### Updating

 **Updating** is re-rendering the component.
-Based on changes occurring in component props or state.
+Based on changes occurring in component props or state

 Order of method calls based on updates: